Pinocchio and the Emperor of the Night: Plot

 Scalawag recognizes the ship as the Empire of the Night.
-A boatman offers Pinocchio a ride to the jewel box, leaving Scalawag and Igor behind.
-The boatman says the box is in the opposite, darker end of a cavern.
+A gondolier offers Pinocchio a ride to the jewel box, leaving Scalawag and Igor behind.
+The gondolier says the box is in the opposite, darker end of a cavern.
 Pinocchio prefers the brighter path, and they row to the "Neon Cabaret".
 A doorman says that Pinocchio can play inside if he signs a contract.
 He impulsively agrees, runs inside and finds a room full of partying children.
 Pinocchio drinks from a fountain of green liquid that causes him to hallucinate and black out.
 He awakens on a stage; a ringmaster tells him his fans are waiting and he begins dancing.
 Scalawag and Igor, who have followed Pinocchio, try to get his attention, but are drawn offstage while he is distracted by Twinkle.
 Pinocchio bows to thunderous applause.

-Puppetino appears and Pinocchio turns to find the boatman, who transforms into the doorman and then the ringmaster.
+Puppetino appears and Pinocchio turns to find the gondolier, who transforms into the doorman and then the ringmaster.
 He tells Pinocchio that he has reached the "Land Where Dreams Come True" and then morphs into a floating being with four arms called the Emperor of the Night, who reveals that the audience who had watched Pinocchio's and Twinkle's performance was made up of puppets who were once real boys and girls.
 He demands Pinocchio sign a contract that will make him a puppet again, a choice that will weaken the Good Fairy to her death.
 Pinocchio refuses and is imprisoned with Scalawag and Igor.
 Scalawag laments that they have succumbed to their desires without considering the consequences.
 The Emperor betrays Pinocchio, telling him that the freedom of choice gives him his power.
 The Emperor also reveals to Pinocchio that Geppetto has been shrunk to fit inside the jewel box.
 Pinocchio offers to sign the contract if the Emperor frees Geppetto and the others.
 Pinocchio signs away his freedom, transforming back into a living puppet.

 Pinocchio escapes with his friends while the Emperor shoots Puppetino in the back with a bolt of magic for his instant cowardice while he runs for his life.
 Puppetino turns into a lifeless puppet, and burns to death immediately thereafter.
 The evil Emperor promises to make Geppetto pay for Pinocchio's choices, but Pinocchio turns on the Emperor and a blue aura – the light of the Good Fairy – surrounds him.
 The Emperor shoots bolts of flame at Pinocchio, but the blue light protects him as the ship catches fire.
 He runs and forms into a blue shining orb and plunges into the Emperor's flaming figure, destroying him and his ship.